pulseq/pulseq/README.md

 *Pulseq* is an open source framework for the development, representation and execution of magnetic resonance (MR) sequences.
-A central contribution of this project is an **open file format** to compactly describe MR sequences suitable for execution on an MR scanner.
+A central contribution of this project is an **open file format** to compactly describe MR sequences suitable for execution on an MRI scanner or NMR spectrometer.
 MATLAB and C++ source code is provided for reading and writing sequence files.
 The main homepage for Pulseq is http://pulseq.github.io/.
 This readme is part of the GitHub repository of the source code.